thinkinglabs/thinkinglabs.github.io/_posts/2024-01-06-on-the-evilness-of-feature-branching-where-is-the-evilness.md

 1. There is a **lack of incremental software engineering skills** inside the team.

-   It makes it very difficult to commit multiple times per day to mainline.
+   That being the case, it becomes very difficult to commit multiple times per day to mainline.
 Bigger increments require more time to implement.
-It means fewer commits per day and less feedback.
+That means fewer commits per day and less feedback.

+   As a means to enable incremental engineering skills, it is downright crucial to adopt [refactoring](https://refactoring.com/) skills.
+Refactoring prepares the code to add new functionality more efficiently, as it decouples the code base.
+Now, as mentioned in [part 4 - The Problems]({% post_url 2022-05-30-on-the-evilness-of-feature-branching-the-problems %}), often teams do not refactor enough or even at all because the many version control branches get in the way of refactoring.
+To avoid that, we need to refactor on mainline.
+This requires refactoring in baby steps.
+Here we are again at incremental software engineering skills.
+The loop is closed.
+This is where [Expand-Contract]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-9-adopt-expand-contract) plays a vital role.

 2. The **codebase is too coupled**.

    It prevents most teams from adopting incremental software engineering skills.
 Accordingly, it becomes pretty difficult to work incrementally with a too-coupled codebase.
 Any change ripples through all layers of the codebase making sure the application does not work for an extended period.
 As long as the application does not work, we cannot commit.
 So, this again means fewer commits and again less feedback.

    Having said that, mature teams with the appropriate skills can work incrementally even so with heavily coupled code bases.
 It requires to know the proper techniques that will help do that.
 It mostly comes down to mastering incremental software engineering skills.
+Once more, [adoption of Expand-Contract]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-9-adopt-expand-contract) will be indispensable towards this.

    Hence, this means if a team masters incremental software engineering skills, it can handle a too-coupled codebase and can evolve it into a loosely coupled codebase.
 Yet, if a team does not master incremental software engineering skills, confronted with a coupled code base, it will be difficult for the team to learn and adopt incremental software engineering skills.
 In that case, the team is condemned to obliviousness and be trapped.